fredssbr/fredssbr/README.md

 ## About

 Fullstack developer, tech lead, with experience in the Java world.
-Currently studying architechture and cloud-related technologies.
+Currently studying architecture and cloud-related technologies.

 <br>